Why depression makes everything feel pointless

 Depression involves changes in how the brain regulates mood, motivation and reward.

-The parts of the brain responsible for anticipating pleasure and generating drive tend to become less active.
-This is not a character problem.
-It is a physiological shift that affects how experience is felt and processed.
+The parts of the brain responsible for anticipating pleasure and generating drive tend to become less active — a physiological shift that affects how experience is felt and processed.
 Things that normally produce a sense of reward or interest produce less of that signal when depression is present.
-That is why activities that used to help can stop working, and why advice like "just do something you enjoy" can feel both well-meaning and completely useless.
+That is why activities that used to help can stop working, and why advice like "just do something you enjoy" may feel both well-meaning and completely useless.

-You are not failing to try hard enough.
-The system that responds to trying is temporarily not working as it should.
+The system that responds to trying is temporarily not working as it should — effort alone cannot restart something that has become depleted.

 Energy drops first

-For many people, depression makes ordinary tasks feel unusually hard.
+For a lot of people, depression makes ordinary tasks feel unusually hard.

 Things that once happened almost automatically can begin to feel like effort.
-Washing, replying to messages, making decisions, going to work, or even getting out of bed can feel much bigger than they look from the outside.
-The gap between knowing you need to do something and being able to make yourself do it can feel impossible to bridge.
+Washing, replying to messages, making decisions, going to work, or even getting out of bed may feel much bigger than they look from the outside.
+The gap between knowing you need to do something and being able to make yourself do it may feel impossible to bridge.

 When energy is low, the day starts to shrink.
 That shrinking creates its own problems, because less activity means fewer chances for any kind of positive experience.